4K resolution: ITU-R UHDTV standard

-In 2012, the International Telecommunication Union, Radiocommunication Sector published Recommendation ITU-R BT.2020, also known as the Ultra High Definition Television (UHDTV) standard.
+In 2012, the International Telecommunication Union, Radiocommunication Sector published Recommendation BT.2020, also known as the Ultra High Definition Television (UHDTV) standard.
 It adopts the same image parameters defined in SMPTE ST 2036–1.

-Although the UHDTV standard does not define any official names for the formats it defines, ITU typically uses the terms "4K", "4K UHD", or "4K UHDTV" to refer to the system in public announcements and press releases ("8K" for the system).
-In some of ITU's other standards documents, the terms "UHDTV1" and "UHDTV2" are used as shorthand.
+Although the UHDTV standard does not define any official names for the formats it defines, ITU typically uses the terms 4K, 4K UHD, or 4K UHDTV to refer to the system in public announcements and press releases (8K for the system).
+In some of ITU's other standards documents, the terms UHDTV1 and UHDTV2 are used as shorthand.

 CEA Ultra HD

-In October 2012, the Consumer Electronics Association (CEA) announced their definition of the term Ultra High-Definition (or Ultra HD) for use with marketing consumer display devices.
+In October 2012, the Consumer Electronics Association (CEA) announced its definition of the term Ultra High-Definition (or Ultra HD) for use with marketing consumer display devices.
 CEA defines an Ultra HD product as a TV, monitor, or projector with the following characteristics: